All Products

 and b.ds='20150801';

-The execution plan indicates that partition pruning is effective for both tables.
+The execution plan shows that partition pruning is effective for both tables.

-• To use UDFs for partition pruning, you must modify the classes of the UDFs or add set odps.sql.udf.ppr.deterministic = true; before the SQL statements to execute.
-For more information, see WHERE.
+• To enable UDF-based partition pruning, either modify the UDF classes or add set odps.sql.udf.ppr.deterministic = true; before your SQL statements.
+For details, see WHERE.